Instructor: Dr. Colleen Weems, LPC-MHSP-S

 - All children have the potential for success

 A licensed, trained, and caring professional who is available to work with all students, parents, teachers, and staff in order to help students achieve academic, social, and familial success.
 A school counselor is the modernized career of the “guidance counselor,” in which a licensed teacher received additional certification to guide students in vocational planning.
 In comparison, a school counselor has, at minimum, a master’s degree in Counseling and is licensed through the state Department of Education.

-Though not required of school counselors, I am additionally a Licensed Professional Counselor (Mental Health Service Provider designation) through the Tennessee Department of Health, as well as a Mandatory Prescreening Agent through the state Department of Mental Health and Substance Abuse Services.
-I am currently a member of the American School Counselor Association and the Tennessee Counseling Association, serving as President of our local chapter, Watauga Counseling Association.
+Though not required of school counselors, I am additionally a Licensed Professional Counselor (Mental Health Service Provider and Supervisor designations) through the Tennessee Department of Health, as well as a Mandatory Prescreening Agent through the state Department of Mental Health and Substance Abuse Services.
+I am currently a member of the American School Counselor Association and a past president of the Watauga Counseling Association chapter of the Tennessee Counseling Association.

 As your school counselor, I will:

 - Abide by the American School Counselor Association code of ethics